 A woman came out, greeted us, and led us behind the house, where a sun-kissed, scruffy man with an ear-to-ear smile came out to greet us.
 It was Alberto — and immediately he began to tell us stories of the local woods, plant life, and his carvings, all of which are summed up in this week’s video:

 The day we spent visiting Alberto, hearing his story, seeing his carvings, and wandering around this remote area in Nicaragua was one of the most unexpected and enjoyable days I had during my visit.
 If you find yourself in Nicaragua and want to see the most jovial and interesting man in the country, head up to Esteli and visit Alberto.

 Tell him I say hello.

 Directions: Getting there is a bit complicated.
-To visit Alberto Gutierrez, take a bus or taxi to the Tisey Estanzuela Natural Reserve.
+To visit Alberto Gutiérrez, take a bus or taxi to the Tisey Estanzuela Natural Reserve.
 Ask to be dropped off at the the entrance to El Calejate or Eco Posada.
-If you are dropped off at Eco Posada (where you can get lunch/buy drinks, etc), keep walking up the road and eventually, you’ll come to a big clearing on your left with a well worn road going slightly down the hill.
+If you are dropped off at Eco Posada (where you can get lunch, buy drinks, etc.), keep walking up the road and eventually you’ll come to a big clearing on your left with a well-worn road going slightly down the hill.
 There will be a sign that says “El Calejate.”
 Go down this path, admire the stunning view, and then veer left down the footpath down the hill.
-Keep walking and you will see a sign that says “Beienvenidos a Galeria Esculturas en Piedras.”
+Keep walking and you will see a sign that says “Bienvenidos a Galeria Esculturas en Piedras.”
 Cross the wooden gate and start calling out.
 Alberto will come out to greet you.